yedidyakfir/mageflow/docs/api/swarm.md

 # Swarm API Reference

-This page provides detailed API documentation for swarm functionality in the Task Orchestrator.
+This page provides detailed API documentation for swarm functionality in MageFlow.

-## orchestrator.swarm()
+## mageflow.swarm()

 Create a new task swarm for parallel execution.